MASS. Dinosaur Track #

-Size : Footprint Small Anchisauripus ” this side of the rock is a Convex Footprint and there is 5 of them ( from 2″ to 3″ from the middle toe to the heel and 2″ wide )
+Size : Larger Footprint ” this side of the rock is a Convex Footprint and there is 2 of them ( from 2 3/4″ to 2″ from the middle toe to the heel )

 Free dinosaur Model This one when you purchase one of my Fossil Dinosaur Footprint .
 Coelophysis is it’s name first time ever since 1988

 Grallator : This raptor like dinosaur probably stood about 4 to 10 feet tall.
 Natural fossil is approximately 200 million years old.
-Beautiful gray/ sandstone, from Conn.
+Beautiful red sandstone, from Mass.

 This is a very nice dinosaur trace fossil.
-Dinosaur tracks have been chosen as the State Fossils of Massachusetts.
-This side of plate contains 11 tracks that are negatives ( convex footprints ) sought by many collectors and it wonderfully exhibits the three-toed nature of the dinosaur’s foot .
+Dinosaur tracks have been chosen as the State Fossils of Massachusetts. sought by many collectors and it wonderfully exhibits the three-toed nature of the dinosaur’s foot .
 The track has been slightly darkened for contrast and is extremely well showcased on the plate of matrix.
 This is a striking example of a collectible dinosaur tracks that would display well on a shelf or in a display case and are quite rare as we don’t get many tracks like this plate.

 Footprints have been found in formations dating from the Late Triassic through to the early Cretaceous periods.
 They are found in the United States, Canada, Europe, Australia and China, but are most abundant on the east coast of North America.
 The name of the footprint is not the name of the Dinosaur.